nimiq/core-rs-albatross/docs/becoming_validator.md

 Note that we will use them in the following steps to configure your validator.
 Write down your public and private keys.

-To generate a Nimiq address or Schnorr keypair, you can use:
+To generate the Schnorr keypairs and the validator address, you can use:

 ```
 cargo run --bin nimiq-address